NKK Switches in Robotics & Automation: AMRs, Teach Pendants, Cobots and Humanoids

 For a quick overview and video, visit our Emergency Stop Switches page.

 Autonomous mobile robots (AMRs) are no longer isolated machines; they are nodes in human-centric, software-orchestrated environments where AI, computer vision, and digital twins coordinate fleets alongside conveyors, lifts, and manual work.
-In that context, safety is a design requirement, and E-Stop placement is one of the clearest expressions of that intent.
+In that context, safety is a design requirement, and emergency stop button (E-Stop switch) placement is one of the clearest expressions of that intent.

 No Universal Layout